Backendless/ios-SDK/README.md

 * The autoload relation loading fixed for the basic find method

 4.0.2 July 18, 2017
-* the mapTableToClass method fixed
+* The mapTableToClass method fixed

 4.0.1 July 5, 2017
 * 4.0 release